INFO490/assignments/hw5/hw5.markdown

 #### Back to main()

-Now, we are finally ready to use the third-party library _PyTagCloud_ to create a tag cloud.
+If you have successfully written the two previous function, we are finally ready to use the third-party library _PyTagCloud_ to create a tag cloud.
 I'll call the object returned from the `get_counts()` function `word_counts`.

     tags = make_tags(word_counts, maxsize = 120)
     create_tag_image(tags, 'cloud.png', size = (900, 600), fontname = 'Lobster')

-This will create the tag cloud in the file `cloud.png`.
-Open it up,
+These are already written in the `main()` function and will create the tag cloud in the file `cloud.png`.
+If your code runs without an error, open up the image by doing

     $ xdg-open cloud.png